Chinese Intellectual property rights

 Given this historical lack of Commercial and Civil law in China local business has and still take advantage of this saturation creating many copies of Chinese and international products and brands.

 While China is a member of world-wide trading agreements which protects your IP sense 1979, given the size of the IP right infringements Chinese authorities do not have the resources for enforcement.

 By having the IP registered in China the enforcement becomes a local not an international IP rights enforcement.
 This allows enforcement between Chinese companies and Chinese legal firms without often involving Chinese authorities.
-Chinese people / businesses understand that if you have the correct paper work then the IP can be enforced and therefore the rules and regulation are followed.
-No company or person in China (or world-wide) want to involve local authorities in legal conflicts.
+Chinese people / businesses understand that if you have the correct paper work then the IP can be enforced and therefore the rules and regulations are followed.
+No company or person in China (or world-wide) wants to involve local authorities in legal conflicts.

 Chinese IP laws is split into three areas